araujo88/BitLDC/README.md

 In the realm of digital certification, the "Blockchain-Blockcerts based Birth/Death Certificate Registration and Validation" paper has made significant contributions by elucidating the potential of blockchain technology in the issuance and validation of vital records.
 It specifically focuses on the Blockcerts standard, where a centralized entity, such as an educational institution or government body, issues certificates.
 However, this reliance on centralized issuers can introduce challenges related to centralization, such as single points of failure and control.

-The BitDC Protocol addresses this critical concern by decentralizing the entire process.
-Unlike Blockcerts, where the issuer is a centralized authority, BitDC distributes the responsibility of issuing and verifying death certificates across multiple parties using Bitcoin's multi-signature capabilities.
+The BitLDC Protocol addresses this critical concern by decentralizing the entire process.
+Unlike Blockcerts, where the issuer is a centralized authority, BitLDC distributes the responsibility of issuing and verifying death certificates across multiple parties using Bitcoin's multi-signature capabilities.

 This approach not only enhances security and reduces the risks associated with centralization but also integrates a unique proof of life feature, further strengthening the system's integrity and reliability in managing death certifications.